-After reading the syllabus and carefully reviewing all resources available for an assignment, if you still have questions, contact the instructor via email or phone.
+After reading the syllabus and carefully reviewing all resources available for an assignment, if you still have questions, contact the instructor via email at boneal@shsu.edu.
 Between Monday and Friday (except holidays), the instructor will make every effort to respond within 24 hours.
 It is also possible to schedule a conference with the instructor in her office or via phone.